GulchGroup/schmoilerplate/README.md

 # Schmoilerplate
-## A versatile front-end boilerplate
+## A full front end dev environment in 2 commands...
+3 if you count the clone

 Schmoilerplate boilerplate is meant to be a starting point from which frontend developers can quickly get up and running.